iLib-js/ilib-loctool-webos-ts-resource/README.md

 ## Release Notes
 v1.1.0
-* Fixed an issue which doesn't not generated `key` value.
+* Fixed an issue case which a `key` value is not written to TS file.

 v1.0.0
 * Implemented to generate [TS](https://doc.qt.io/qt-5/linguist-ts-file-format.html) style resource file.